marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/cat.rst

    .. image:: ../images/filtered-by-x.png

    .. tip:: In a real environment, the remaining *Pending* offerings in this list must be manually activated.
+(Once Manual Activation is begun, it is not possible to change to Automatic Activation.)
 This is why Automatic Activation is *strongly* encouraged.
 This also reduces the risk of Copy - Paste errors.
    .. tip:: The *Description* field of each offering is editable.
 One suggestion is to use this field to enter a description of each Offering Name.
 Make sure to click the **Save & Close** button to save any edits.